asrivathsan/miniBarcoder/README.md

 ```
 Alternatively, if dependencies are being installed separately, you can just use the scripts directly, or proceed from "git clone " onwards.

+Before proceeding with standard use, Please run the test files for the pipeline.

 ### To test the pipeline, with the recent updates use the following.
 This works if setup.py install has been done.
 Else call each as a python script, i.e. python mb_parallel_demultiplex.py ...